Rust-GCC/gccrs/gcc/config/gcn/gcn.md

 ; into the L1 cache, this is not actually safe.
 ;
-; Additionally, scalar flat instructions access L2 via a different cache ; (the "constant cache"), so they have separate constrol instructions.
+; Additionally, scalar flat instructions access L2 via a different cache ; (the "constant cache"), so they have separate control instructions.
 We ; do not attempt to invalidate both caches at once; instead, atomics ; operating on scalar flat pointers will flush the constant cache, and ; atomics operating on flat or global pointers will flush L1.
 It is up to